 The study of human factors and safety has gained momentum in recent years and there are no indicators of a slowdown.
 As technologies advance and change, the importance of human factors is only made more apparent.
 Today human factors is recognized as an indispensable component of system design and evaluation, product development, accident investigation and prevention, simulation, training, user experience design, procedures development, and system performance testing.

-Human factors jobs might include:
+Human factors and safety jobs might include: